acsone/manifestoo/docs/cli.md

 * `check-dev-status`: Check development status compatibility.
 * `check-licenses`: Check license compatibility.
 * `list`: Print the selected addons.
+* `list-codepends`: Print the co-dependencies of selected addons.
 * `list-depends`: Print the dependencies of selected addons.
 * `list-external-dependencies`: Print the external dependencies of selected...
-* `list-missing`: Print the missing dependencies of selected addons.
+* `list-missing`: Print the missing dependencies of selected...
 * `tree`: Print the dependency tree of selected addons.

 ## `manifestoo check-dev-status`